 - End of day cutoff: Let’s say you have an event that runs from 6 pm on Friday until 2 am on Saturday; technically, that’s a Friday & Saturday event — but to readers on the frontend, and for all intents & purposes, it’s a Friday night event that runs long.
 This is where the end of day cutoff comes into play; if you set the dropdown here to 2:30 a.m., for example, your Friday-Saturday event would only show on Friday in relevant views.
 Read More

 - Default currency symbol: This allows non-US users to change the currency symbol for Event Cost.
 The symbol can also be changed on an individual post.
+Users of Event Tickets may also need to set the currency setting with WooCommerce or Easy Digital Downloads.

 - Currency symbol follows value: Users with a default currency that follows the amount (for example 10 zł) can check this box to have the currency symbol show after the money value.